MirosBL45/rakita_studio_v2/README.md

 ### 3. **Icons and Visuals**

 - **React Icons**: A library of popular icons integrated into the project to enhance the visual appeal.
+- **React-Countup**: I am using react-countup library to achieve the counter function.

 ### 4. **Email Services**